apache/incubator-kie-tools/packages/vscode-extension-pack-kogito-bpmn/README.md

 ### Known issues

-- Flicker when opening or restoring editors [KOGITO-155](https://issues.jboss.org/browse/KOGITO-155)
+- [KOGITO-155](https://issues.jboss.org/browse/KOGITO-155) Flicker when opening or restoring editors.
-- Native editor key bindings for macOS [AF-2167](https://issues.jboss.org/browse/AF-2167)
+- [AF-2167](https://issues.jboss.org/browse/AF-2167) Native editor key bindings for macOS.
-- No indication of a modified BPMN diagram.
-[AF-2113](https://issues.jboss.org/browse/AF-2113)
+- [AF-2113](https://issues.jboss.org/browse/AF-2113) No indication of a modified BPMN diagram..
-- No confirmation popup when closing a modified BPMN diagram [AF-2168](https://issues.jboss.org/browse/AF-2168)
+- [AF-2168](https://issues.jboss.org/browse/AF-2168) No confirmation popup when closing a modified BPMN diagram.
-- Copy/paste between different BPMN diagram [KOGITO-157](https://issues.jboss.org/browse/KOGITO-157)
+- [KOGITO-157](https://issues.jboss.org/browse/KOGITO-157) Copy/paste between different BPMN diagram.
-- An error message is displayed if you try to create a new type by pressing `Enter` [KOGITO-224](https://issues.jboss.org/browse/KOGITO-224)
+- [KOGITO-224](https://issues.jboss.org/browse/KOGITO-224) An error message is displayed if you try to create a new type by pressing `Enter`.
-- Custom type definitions aren’t re-used within the diagram [KOGITO-225](https://issues.jboss.org/browse/KOGITO-225)
+- [KOGITO-225](https://issues.jboss.org/browse/KOGITO-225) Custom type definitions aren’t re-used within the diagram.
-- Not all BPMN constructs (elements) are supported.
-If a non-supported construct is used, an error message will be displayed [KOGITO-226](https://issues.jboss.org/browse/KOGITO-226)
+- [KOGITO-226](https://issues.jboss.org/browse/KOGITO-226) Not all BPMN constructs (elements) are supported.
+If a non-supported construct is used, an error message will be displayed.